dimchat/demo-objc/README.md

 // set to the conversation manager [DIMConversationManager sharedInstance].delegate = _myProcessor;

-// TODO: save the received message by the conversation processer
+// TODO: save the received message by your message processer
 ```
+* Your message processor should implement saving new message and loading message partially from local store.

 ---
 Written by [Albert Moky](http://moky.github.com/) @2018